markonikovic/globalBondTraining/README.md

     - check the driver just-in-case, there should be communication.
     - it can be seen if the ride was farmed out using *LA Net* or *Manual*.
 - if the company uses *Limoanywhere* we will be able to see the statuses of the FOT rides.

+### FOU Procedure Summary (by Lana)

+- `LA-NET` connection
+- in order to send a network request, the company must be in the Limoanywhere
+- `My Office -> Company Resources -> Affiliates`: there is a list of affiliates that a company used in the past – both `LA-NET` or `Manual` FOT
+1. *Manual* FOT connection:
+    - if the company doesn't have Limoanywhere use `Add New Affiliate` section under `My Office -> Company Resources -> Affiliates`.
+- after finding the booking we want to farm out:
+    1. set the FOT cost.
+    1. the name of the affiliate.
+    1. select button `farm-out` + `SAVE`
+2. if affiliate uses `Limoanywhere`:
+    1. Select `LA NET`.
+    1. Fill in the information about the affiliate and trip.
+    1. Be careful with the `NOTES (DELETE DISPATCH NOTES)`
+    1. and tick `Transfer notes`
+    1. choose vehicle type
+    1. press `Complete` to send the reservation.
+    - affiliate should accept the ride, and then we get a notification via LA and an email confirmation in the inbox as well.
+1. if affiliate doesn't use `Limoanywhere`:
+    1. choose the affiliate (always check if the affiliate has `LA` and even if they do not, we can add them as an affiliate in LA manually.
+    1. Use the button `Manually`.
+    1. Send a message asking them if they will accept the job, OR any other relevant details…
+    - Note: this action will mark the job/booking as FOT (which makes a huge difference for the entire procedure) and it will send an affiliate trip sheet automatically.
+    - For any later changes/modifications or communication about the certain FOTed job – SEND Affiliate trip sheet from LA, with detailed notes about the change.

 ### Affiliate Work